Best Facial Cleanser for Aging Skin: Ultimate Guide

 For most mature skin types, cleansing twice daily is ideal.

-• Morning: A gentle cleanse removes any overnight buildup and preps your skin for your daytime serums and SPF.
+• Morning: A gentle cleanse removes overnight buildup and preps skin for daytime serums and SPF.

-• Evening: This is crucial for removing makeup, pollutants, and the day’s grime.
-Consider double cleansing if you wear makeup or SPF: start with an oil or balm cleanser to break down makeup, followed by your regular water-based cleanser for a deeper clean.
+• Evening: Crucial for removing makeup, pollutants, and grime.
+Consider double cleansing if you wear makeup or SPF: start with an oil or balm cleanser, followed by your regular water-based cleanser.

 What to Do After Cleansing

-The moments immediately after cleansing are prime time for your next skincare steps.
-Apply your toners, serums, and moisturizers to slightly damp skin.
-This helps to lock in moisture and allows products to absorb more effectively.
+Immediately after cleansing is prime time for your next skincare steps.
+Apply toners, serums, and moisturizers to slightly damp skin to lock in moisture and enhance product absorption.

 Common Cleansing Mistakes to Avoid